 This morning, while I was alone in the dining-room, young Branghton called.
 He entered with a most important air, and strutting up to me, said, "Miss, Lord Orville sends his compliments to you."

-" Lord Orville !"-repeated I, much amazed.
+"Lord Orville !"-repeated I, much amazed.

-"Yes, Miss, Lord Orville! for I know his Lordship now, as well as you!-and a very civil gentleman he is, for all he's a Lord."

-"For heaven's sake!" cried I, "explain

-yourself."

-"Why, you must know, Miss, after we left you, we met with a little misfortune; but I don't mind it now, for it's all turned out for the best: but, just as we were a going up Snow-hill, plump we comes against a cart, with such a jogg it almost pulled the coach-wheel off: however, that i'n't the worst; for as I went to open the door in a hurry, a thinking the coach would be broke down, as ill-luck would have it, I never minded that the glass was up, and so I poked my head fairly through it.
-Only see, Miss, how I've cut my forehead!"

-A much worse accident to himself would not, I believe, at that moment, have given me any concern for him: however, he proceeded with his account, for I was too much confounded to interrupt him.
+"Yes, Miss, Lord Orville;-for I know his Lordship now, as well as you.-And a very civil gentleman he is, for all he's a Lord."
+"For Heaven's fake," cried I, "explain yourself."
+"Why you must know, Miss, after we left you, we met with a little missortune; but I don't mind it now, for it's all turned out for the best: but, just as we were a going up Snow-Hill, plump we comes against a cart, with such a jogg it almost pulled the coach-wheel off; however, that in't the worst, for as I went to open the door in a hurry, a thinking the coach would be broke down, as ill-luck would have it, I never minded that the glass was up, and K 3 fo fo I poked my head fairly through it.
+Only fee, Miss, how I've cut my forehead!"
+A much worse accident to himself, would not, I believe, at that moment, have given me any concern for him: however, he proceeded with his account, for I was too much confounded to interrupt him.

-Goodness, Miss! we were in such a stew,-

-us, and the servants, and all, as you can't think; for, besides the glass being broke, the coachman said how the coach wouldn't be safe to go back to Kensington.
-So we didn't know what to do; however, the footmen said they'd go and tell his Lordship what had happened.
-So, then, father grew quite uneasy like, for fear of his Lordship's taking offence and prejudising us in our business: so he said I should go this morning and ask his pardon, 'cause of having broke the glass.
-So then I asked the footmen the direction, and they told me he lived in Berkeley-square; so this morning I went, -and I soon found out the house."
+"Goodness, Miss, we were in such a flew, us, and the fervants, and all, as you can't think; for besides the glass being broke, the coachman faid how the coach would n't be safe to go back to Kensington.
+So we did n't know what to do; however, the footmen faid they'd go and tell his Lordship what had happened.
+So then father grew quite uneafy, like, for fear of his Lordship's taking offence, and prejudicing us in our business: so he faid I should go this morning and ask his pardon, 'cause of having broke the glass.
+So then I asked the footman the direction, and they told me he lived in Berkeley-square; fo this morning I went, - and I foon found out the house."

+"You did!" cried I, quite out of breath

+with apprehension.